kaist-dmlab/COVID-EENet/README.md

 ## About
 - Source code and datasets of the paper COVID-EENet: Predicting Fine-Grained Impact of COVID-19 onLocal Economies.
-- Since **dataset from BCCard is not open to public**, we only provide datasets except BCCard datasets.
+- Since **dataset from BCCard is not open to public**, we only provide epidemic-view feature and the physical distance dataset of geography-view feature.

 ## Installation
 Requirements